JasonCodesC/Globally-Optimized-Superword-LevelParallelism---LLVM/README.md

 # Globally-Optimized-Superword-LevelParallelism---LLVM

-Luke (VecGraph) --> Rishi (ShuffleCost) --> Anvita (PermuteDP) and Jason (Emit, GoSLPPass, ILP)

 ## Overview

 This Project is an implementation of the paper GoSLP, originally created by Charith Mendis and Saman Amarasinghe.
-This implementation was created as a final project for CSE 583 (Advanced Compilers) at the University of Michigan, Ann Arbor
+This was created as a final project for CSE 583 (Advanced Compilers) at the University of Michigan, Ann Arbor

 GoSLP aims to take a more optimized approach of Superword Level Parallelism than the naive LLVM implementation.